 As you engage in your online program, you’ll likely do so using an online platform, such as Blackboard, Canvas, or Moodle, and a variety of digital resources (such as libraries and study groups) and functions (such as chat, video, and blogs).
 If you need to complete lab work as part of your program, you might use specialized technology or go to campus to do your labs.
 To successfully engage in your online program, you’ll need a computer, an internet connection, and a capacity to work with technology.

-As you explore your online options to pursue an associate’s degree, you might see that some programs are asynchronous and others are synchronous.
+As you explore your online options to pursue an associate’s degree, you might see that some Associates Degree in Social Science Online programs are asynchronous and others are synchronous.
 Most online programs are asynchronous, meaning that students access coursework at times most convenient to them.
 Some online programs might be synchronous, meaning that students must access coursework at specific times but can do so from their own locations.i If you want to be free to access coursework at any time, you can talk to an academic advisor to ensure that your program is asynchronous.

-Lastly, take note of whether or not the online associate’s degree programs you’re considering are accredited.
+Lastly, take note of whether or not the Associates Degree in Social Science Online you’re considering are accredited.
 If you want to transfer your credits to a four-year school or use your associate’s degree in particular capacities, you might need to prove that your degree comes from an accredited college or university.
 You can check your school’s accreditation status through the school and the U.S. Department of Education.ii

 Did you know?
 24 percent of online students are 100 percent free from a college campus: that is, they never set foot on one for the duration of their program.
 32 percent went to a college campus 1 to 2 times during their program, and 25 percent did so just 3 to 5 times.
 In programs with little to no requirement to set foot on a college campus, you’ll find yourself free as a bird to avoid driving time, paying for parking, navigating campus, and otherwise devoting resources to on-campus education.
 Instead, you could simply turn on your computer and login!
 It could be that easy!

-How Do I Find the Right Online Associates Degree in Social Science or Public Affairs Program For Me?
+How Do I Find the Right Associates Degree in Social Science Online?

 eLearners makes it easy to explore online associates degree in social science or public affairs programs.
 Whether you want to pursue an associates degree in social science or another area, we’ve likely found options for you.
 Simply browse our sponsored listings or use our search tool to refine your search by subject.
 When you find programs you like, either click the hyperlink or request more information.
 Through those features, you can contact the program directly for additional information.
 Feel free to contact as many programs as you like; having knowledge about your different options could empower you to make a perfect choice.
 We hope you’ll begin the rewarding journey toward earning your online associate’s degree now.